 Justification: Employees have access to download any application at any time.
 If an employee requires an application that provides a desired function, the employee can download that application from any available source (trusted or untrusted) that provides a desired function.
-If an application performs an employee's desired function, the employee may download an application from an untrusted source
+If an application performs an employee's desired function, the employee may download an application from an untrusted source and/or disregard granted privacy permissions.

-- 600 and/or disregard granted privacy permissions. - 601 Level of impact: high - 502 Justification: Employees may download an application from an untrusted source and/or disregard - 603 granted privacy permissions.
-This poses a threat for sensitive corporate data, as some applications may 604 include features that could access corporate data, unbeknownst to the user. - 605 BYOD-specific threat: In a BYOD scenario, users are still able to download and install applications at - their leisure.
-This capability allows users to unintentionally side-load or install a malicious application - that may harm the device or the enterprise information on the device.
+Justification: Employees may download an application from an untrusted source and/or disregard granted privacy permissions.
+This poses a threat for sensitive corporate data, as some applications may include features that could access corporate data, unbeknownst to the user.

+BYOD-specific threat: In a BYOD scenario, users are still able to download and install applications at their leisure.
+This capability allows users to unintentionally side-load or install a malicious application that may harm the device or the enterprise information on the device.

-- 609 Can account information be stolen through phishing? - 610 Malicious actors may create fraudulent websites that mimic the appearance and behavior of legitimate - ones and entice users to authenticate to them by distributing phishing messages over short message - 612 service (SMS) or email.
-Effective social engineering techniques such as impersonating an authority figure - or creating a sense of urgency may compel users to forgo scrutinizing the message and proceed to - authenticate to the fraudulent website; it then captures and stores the user's credentials before - 615 (usually) forwarding them to the legitimate website to allay suspicion. - 616 Risk assessment analysis: - 617 Overall likelihood: very high - 618 Justification: Phishing campaigns are a very common threat that occurs almost every day. - 619 Level of impact: high - 620 Justification: A successful phishing campaign could provide the malicious actor with corporate - 621 credentials, allowing access to sensitive corporate data, or personal credentials that could lead to - 622 compromise of corporate data or infrastructure via other means. - 623 BYOD-specific threat: The device-level controls applied to personal devices do not inhibit a user's - 624 activities.
+Can account information be stolen through phishing?

+Malicious actors may create fraudulent websites that mimic the appearance and behavior of legitimate ones and entice users to authenticate to them by distributing phishing messages over short message service (SMS) or email.
+Effective social engineering techniques such as impersonating an authority figure or creating a sense of urgency may compel users to forgo scrutinizing the message and proceed to authenticate to the fraudulent website; it then captures and stores the user's credentials before (usually) forwarding them to the legitimate website to allay suspicion.

+Justification: Phishing campaigns are a very common threat that occurs almost every day.

+Justification: A successful phishing campaign could provide the malicious actor with corporate credentials, allowing access to sensitive corporate data, or personal credentials that could lead to compromise of corporate data or infrastructure via other means.

+BYOD-specific threat: The device-level controls applied to personal devices do not inhibit a user's activities.
 This allows the user to access personal/work messages and emails on their device that could be susceptible to phishing attempts.
-If the proper controls are not applied to a user's enterprise

-626 messages and email, successful phishing attempts could allow an attacker unauthorized access to
+If the proper controls are not applied to a user's enterprise messages and email, successful phishing attempts could allow an attacker unauthorized access to enterprise data.